 Progressive Botswana and the LGBT+ Movement

-According to Human Rights Watch, Out of the 54 nations that make up Africa, it is illegal to have homosexual relationships in 32 of them.
-Additionally, in four of those 32 countries (Northern Nigeria, Sudan, Somalia and Mauritania) the act of having sex with someone of the same gender is punishable by death.
+According to Human Rights Watch, it is illegal to have homosexual relationships in 32 of the 54 nations that make up Africa.
+In addition, in four of those 32 countries (Northern Nigeria, Sudan, Somalia and Mauritania) the act of having sex with someone of the same gender is punishable by death.
 In Zambia, Zimbabwe and Namibia, three of the countries which border Botswana, it is illegal for LGBT+ citizens to have a relationship and the penalties vary from fines to prison sentences.

 According to The New York Times, ‘more than half of the nations that criminalise homosexuality were once British possessions.’
 As a result of this law, homosexual couples had to either remain single or hide their relationship from the public, otherwise, they could face up to seven years of prison simply for being with the person they love.